-Against this backdrop, we will now discuss the appellant's principal contentions, which he casts in terms of the current statutory section numbers (sections 1111 and 1153).
-The appellant argues before this Court that the Board in 1983 committed CUE in denying his appeal on the ground that there was no evidence that he had reinjured his knee or that there had been an increase in the underlying knee pathology during service.
-The appellant makes three principal arguments for reversal on the basis of CUE: (1) The aggravation-of-injury rule in section 1153 applies only to injuries noted upon entry into service and where the only issue is aggravation; (2) the absence of evidence of aggravation cannot constitute "clear and unmistakable evidence" under section 1111 that his injury was not aggravated by service; and (3) medical-judgment evidence alone can never rebut the presumption of soundness under current section 1111.
+Against this backdrop, we turn to the appellant's principal contentions, which he casts in terms of the current statutory section numbers (sections 1111 and 1153).
+In his pleadings during the original adjudication of this case, the appellant argued that the Court should reverse the November 1999 Board decision because the Board in 1983 had committed CUE in denying his appeal on the ground that there was no evidence that he had reinjured his knee or that there had been an increase in the underlying knee pathology during service.
+The appellant made three principal arguments for reversal on the basis of CUE: (1) The aggravation-of-injury rule in section 1153 applies only to injuries noted upon entry into service and where the only issue is aggravation; (2) the absence of evidence of aggravation cannot alone constitute "clear and unmistakable evidence" under section 1111 that his injury was not aggravated by service; and (3) medical-judgment evidence alone cannot rebut the presumption of soundness under current section 1111.
+Brief (Br.) at 11-19.
+As a result of the parties' October 17, 2002, joint motion and November 18, 2002, response, the appellant now argues for remand to the Board for readjudication after the proposed invalidation of § 3.304(b).